ceari/edacc_web/specification.rst

 ::

+    /                           (List of competitions/databases served)
     /<database>
         /Overview               (static)
         /Schedule               (static)
         /Rules                  (static)
-        /Categories             (list of the experiments/categories of the competition) /<experiment>
+        /Categories             (List of the experiments/categories of the competition) /<experiment>
             /Ranking            (in phases 6-7)
             /Progress           (3-6, live experiment progress information)